JoLeeSoftwire/DevOps-Course-Starter/README.md

 ## Running Tests
 These can be run in a docker container or locally you will need to run `poetry install` in order to run the tests locally, or build the docker container once with `docker build --target test --tag todoapp-test .` to run tests in docker
-To run all tests in docker: `docker run --env-file ./.env todoapp-tests` To run all the tests locally: `poetry run pytest`
+To run all tests in docker: `docker run --env-file ./.env todoapp-test` To run all the tests locally: `poetry run pytest`

 ### Unit tests